When/how do packs settle?

 How do I change my lottery banking information?

 Answer: The owner must simply complete a new EFT authorization form.
-That form may be downloaded from our Licensing Division on this site or you can simply call us at 803-737-2091 (in Columbia) or toll‑free at 1-866-737-7235, option 3 for the Finance Division or option 4 for the Licensing Division and have one faxed to you.
-This form must be completed and sent in to the Licensing Division.
-You may fax it in to 803-737-2316 and mail the original copy to:
+That form can be downloaded from this website under the Retailer Tab or you can simply call us at 803-737-2091 (in Columbia) or toll‑free at 1-866-737-7235, option 3, for Retailer Accounting and have one faxed or emailed to you.
+This form must be completed and sent in to the EFT Processor via email to EFTprocessor@sclot.com.
+You may fax it in to 803-737-0047 or mail the original copy to:

 South Carolina Education Lottery